-Effective as of September 30, 2016
+Effective as of November 7, 2017

 We process data submitted by our customers for the purpose of providing and developing our online web optimization and security services.
 To fulfill this purpose, we may process personal data submitted to us by our customers to provide such services, to address technical and security issues, to prevent fraud, to improve these services, to follow our customers’ instructions, or in response to contractual or legal requirements.

-If you believe that we maintain copies of your personal data within the scope of the EU-U.S. Privacy Shield framework, you may direct any inquiries to [email protected] or via mail to: Cloudflare Trust and Compliance, 101 Townsend St., San Francisco, CA 94107.
+If you believe that we maintain copies of your personal data within the scope of the Privacy Shields, you may direct any inquiries to [email protected] or via mail to: Cloudflare Trust and Compliance, 101 Townsend St., San Francisco, CA 94107.
 We will respond to your inquiry within 45 days of receipt and verification of your identity.
-If we fail to respond during that time, or if you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe, our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.
-If neither we nor TRUSTe are able to resolve your complaint, as a last resort you may engage in binding arbitration through the Privacy Shield Panel.
+If we fail to respond during that time, or if we don’t address your concern, you may contact TrustArc (formerly known as TRUSTe), our U.S.-based third party dispute resolution provider, for disputes relating to our compliance (free of charge) at https://feedback-form.truste.com/watchdog/request.
+If neither we nor Trust Arc are able to resolve your complaint, as a last resort you may engage in binding arbitration through the Privacy Shield Panel.

 We may use a limited number of third party service providers to assist us in providing services to our customers or to meet internal business needs.
 These providers may provide services such as billing systems, contract and account management, customer support, relationship management and other technical operations.
 These third parties may access, process, or store personal data in the course of providing their services.
 We maintain contracts with these third parties to restrict their access, use, and disclosure of personal data in compliance with our Privacy Shield obligations, and we may be liable for such parties if they fail to meet these obligations.

-Individuals located in the EU or EEA, if applicable, have rights to access personal data about them, and to limit the use and disclosure of such data.
+Individuals located in the EU, EEA, or Switzerland, if applicable, have rights to access personal data about them, and to limit the use and disclosure of such data.
 We take our privacy obligations extremely seriously, and have committed to respect these rights.
 Because our personnel have limited ability to access data submitted to us by our customers, if you wish to request access to, or to limit use or disclosure of data, please provide the name of the party who submitted your data to our services, and state whether it was yourself or a third party.
 We will refer your request to that third party, if appropriate, and reasonably support them in responding to your request.

-Our commitments under the Privacy Shield framework are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
+Our commitments under the Privacy Shields are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
 We may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 Under such circumstances, we may be prohibited by law, court order or other legal process from providing notice of disclosure.